FedCash® Services Business Continuity Guide

 What You Can Expect

-Federal Reserve System FedCash Services have devoted significant attention and resources to reduce the likelihood of a service disruption and to continue operations in case problems do occur.
+FedCash Services have devoted significant attention and resources to reduce the likelihood of a service disruption and to continue operations if problems do occur.
 However, and particularly in the early stages of a problem, your institution may encounter a temporary disruption in normal service levels.
 This may include, but is not necessarily limited to, the following:

 Hours of Operation